openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 .. note:: Most of the links to documentation provided in this glossary are to the :ref:`partnercoursestaff:document index` guide, for edX partners.
-Many of the same topics are available in the Open edX version of this guide, :ref:`opencoursestaff:Building and Running an Open edX Course`.
+Many of the same topics are available in the Open edX version of this guide, :ref:`Quick Start Build a Course`.

 .. _A: